muriloboratto/cuda-aware-mpi/README.md

 ----

-## Implementations Available for CUDA-AWARE MPI:
+## Implementations Available for CUDA-AWARE MPI

 CUDA-AWARE requires at least CUDA 7.0 and Kepler or newer GPUs.
 For NVLINK based platforms, best performance is achieved when all GPUs are located on a common PCIe root complex, but multi-socket configurations are also supported.
 There are several commercial and open-source CUDA-aware MPI implementations available: